 And I also decided to save ourselves some money (cost of living crisis and all that) and invest in an ecoegg.

 It’s the easiest and best thing I’ve come across in the joys of laundry!
 (New things, hey.)

 An ecoegg lasts around 70 (!) washes and costs around a tenner.

-You can get refills (the little balls) and all you need to do is not overload your washing machine and plomp the egg on top of the pile.
+You can get refills (the little balls), and all you need to do is not overload your washing machine.
+Just plomp the egg on top of the pile.
 Turn your machine on (no more than 40degC), and that’s it.